Skip to content

 Other close reasons are --wontfix, --duplicate-of <ref>, --superseded-by <ref>, and --audit-no-change.

 Close issues as soon as each one is complete and verified.
-Do not save a batch of sibling closes for the end of a run: the daemon refuses more than three sibling closes by one actor under one parent within 60 seconds.
+Do not save a batch of sibling closes for the end of a run.
+By default the daemon allows sibling close bursts when each close carries valid evidence and a substantive message.
+Successful CLI closes print a reminder that each close is a completion claim and that the message and evidence should be specific to the issue.